skeeto/skeeto.github.com/_posts/2023-04-29-My-favorite-C-compiler-flags-during-development.markdown

 uuid: a90f3f5b-b4c3-4153-ac8e-6cdbf235f44b
 ---

-The major compilers have an [enormous number of of knobs][man].
+The major compilers have an [enormous number of knobs][man].
 Most are highly specialized, but others are generally useful even if uncommon.
 For warnings, the venerable `-﻿Wall -﻿Wextra` is a good start, but circumstances improve by tweaking this warning set.
 This article covers